minio/md5-simd/README.md

 ### Masking support

-Due to the fact that pointers are directly passed in from the Golang slices, we need to protect against NULL pointers.
+Due to the fact that pointers are passed directly from the Golang slices, we need to protect against NULL pointers.
 For this a 16-bit mask is passed in the AVX512 assembly code which is used during the `VPGATHERQD` instructions to mask out lanes that could otherwise result in segment violations.

 ### Minor optimizations